filipedeluna/CP-1920/README.md

 The repo also contains Python scripts that test the program and plot its performance relative to the number of threads.

-Because we messed up and didn't fork the original the first time.